vercel/next.js/examples/progressive-render/README.md

 Sometimes you want to **not** server render some parts of your application.
 That can be third party components without server render compatibility, components that depends on `window` and other only browsers APIs or just because that content isn't enough important for the user (eg. below the fold content).

-In that cases you can use `react-no-ssr` to wrap that client-only components and avoid server rendering it at all and then do the render in the client after the application has loaded.
+In that case you can wrap the component in `react-no-ssr` which will only render the component client-side.

 This example features: